 So what does it mean to be “consistent?”

-It shouldn’t matter what interaction the customer is having with your business (customer service, buying a product, returns, booking appointments) or how they’re doing it (online, offline, mobile, desktop, on the phone, email) — the experience should always feel the same.
+It shouldn’t matter what interaction the customer is having with your business (customer service, buying a product, returns, booking appointments) or how they’re doing it (online, offline, mobile, desktop, on the phone, email) — the omnichannel customer experience should always feel the same.

 Probably the hardest gap to bridge is between online and offline engagement.
 It is rarely true that visiting a company’s website matches the sensation of visiting the physical store.
 But the closer you can blend the two, the more engaging it is for customers.